 The okra similarity

 I alluded to them tasting like okra earlier for a reason.
-Okra and milkweed share a lot of similarities, the only one they really don’t share compositionally is the mucilagenous thickening quality that okra has.
-Besides the mucilage, they’re pretty much interchangeable, bread and fry them, saute, braise, bake in a juicy casserole, or better yet pickle them, just like okra.
+Okra and milkweed share a lot of similarities, the only one they really don't share compositionally is the mucilagenous thickening quality that okra has.
+Besides the mucilage, they're pretty much interchangeable, bread and fry them, saute, braise, bake in a juicy casserole, or better yet fry or pickle them, just like okra.

 They have a lot of flavor friends like I mention above, substituting them for okra or places where it could be used is a good start.
 They love the vegetables and flavors of summer, fresh, bright herbs, tomatoes, and Mediterranean style recipes, but that could just be my European training talking, milkweed curry is bound to be great too.
-Whatever you do, don’t make it too complicated or heavy, keep it light (don’t reach for that cream) so you can taste the flavor, it’s green, delicate, it tastes like Summer.

 Do you need to boil / blanch them?

-I don’t, but if it’s your first time trying them, you probably should, as some people are apparently more sensitive to milkweed than others.
-Either way, make sure to cook them through, and don’t eat pounds of them (or anything) in a single sitting.
-If it’s your first time eating milkweed pods, blanch them in boiling salted water for a minute or two first.
-When serving them, it’s also good to give people who haven’t had them before small amounts at first to test for allergies.
-Even if people aren’t “allergic”, I’ve heard of gastro-intestinal distress from over-eating other parts of the plant, but remember some people get tummy aches from milk too.
-Moderation, in all things, including milkweed.
+I don't, but if it's your first time trying them, you definitely should, as some people are apparently more sensitive to milkweed than others.
+Either way, make sure to cook them through, and don't eat pounds of them (or anything) in a single sitting.
+If it's your first time eating milkweed pods, blanch them in boiling salted water for a minute or two first and consume no more than 2 ounces.

 Are they good to stuff?